 Judicial Review is a remedy of last resort.
 Prior to commencing an application, we help you to investigate all other dispute resolution methods.

-After gathering all evidence in support of your case, our experienced legal team will attempt to negotiate with UKVI through a letter.
+After gathering all evidence in support of your case, our experienced legal team will attempt to negotiate with UKVI through a letter containing a detailed legal representation which is legally known as Pre-Action Protocol letter.

-The first stage of applying for Judicial Review is to follow the procedures set out in the Pre-Action Protocol.
-The Pre-Action Protocol is designed to allow applicants to set out their case to UKVI and reach an out of court settlement if possible.
-If UKVI declines to settle and chooses to defend the case, they will send a response to the ‘Letter Before Claim’ we have sent.
+This is the first stage of applying for Judicial Review.
+The Pre-Action Protocol is designed to allow applicants to set out their case to UKVI and reach an out of court settlement, if possible.
+Following the Pre-Action Protocol, UKVI will send a response to the ‘Letter Before Claim’ we have sent, ideally within 14 days.
+The possible outcome would be either agree to reconsider the visitor visa application or to maintain the refusal decision and advising to proceed with the Judicial Review.

 Our team understands the judicial review process and will swiftly advise if it is the best option for you.
 We aim that judicial review challenges are resolved at the Pre-Action Protocol stage, saving our clients time, stress and money.

 When UKVI upheld the refusal decision or does not respond to Pre-action Protocol, we then can initiate Judicial Review proceeding on behalf of you.
-Government Legal Department (GLD) will act on behalf of UKVI and submit their response.
-If the decision is maintained, the case will be considered by a judge at Upper Tribunal.
+Government Legal Department (GLD) will act on behalf of UKVI and submit their response at the Acknowledgement of Service stage.
+If the decision is maintained, the case will be considered by a judge of the Upper Tribunal.

-Time is of the essence as any challenge must be made within three months of the negative immigration decision being given.
+Time is of the essence in a Judicial Review matter as any challenge must be made as soon as possible and in any event within three months of the refusal decision.

-At A Y & J Solicitors, we have over ten years’ experience in assisting both in-country and out-country applicants for UK Standard Visitor Visa, sometimes in urgent circumstances.
+At A Y & J Solicitors, we have over ten years’ experience in assisting applicants for UK Standard Visitor Visa, sometimes in urgent circumstances.
 We understand the process and have a strong reputation for achieving successful results for business visitors, family visitors and tourists from all over the world.

 In Kugathas v SSHD, the Court of Appeal held that family life for the purposes of Article 8 will generally involve cohabiting dependants, such as parents and dependent minor children, but that it may encompass other relationships depending on the specific circumstances of the case.
 For example, in Kaur (visit appeals; Article 8), it was found family life existed between a mother and her adult son and grandchildren.